ligolang/ligo/gitlab-pages/docs/advanced/entrypoints-contracts.md

 A LIGO contract is made of a series of constant and function declarations.
-Only functions having a special type can be called when the contract is activated: we called them *main functions*.
+Only functions having a special type can be called when the contract is activated: we call them *main functions*.
 A main function takes two parameters, the *contract parameter* and the *on-chain storage*, and returns a pair made of a *list of operations* and a (new) storage.